osmlab/name-suggestion-index/features/gb/README.md

-# Features targeting Great Britain
+# Features targeting Great Britain (and Northern Ireland)

 The following areas are included as part of [country-coder](https://github.com/rapideditor/country-coder) and don't need their own feature.